-(3) Limits
+- (3) Limits

-While complying with minimum Tier 1 of 7 per cent of RWAs, a bank cannot admit, PDI together with PNCPS in AT1 capital, more than 1.5 per cent of RWAs.
+While complying with minimum Tier 1 of 7.5 per cent of RWAs, a bank cannot admit, PDI together with PNCPS in AT1 capital, more than 1.5 per cent of RWAs.
 However, once this minimum total Tier 1 capital has been complied with, any additional PNCPS and PDI issued by the bank can be included in total Tier 1 capital reported.
-Excess PNCPS and PDI can be reckoned to comply with Tier 2 capital if the latter is less than 2 per cent of RWAs, i.e., while complying with minimum total capital of 9 per cent of RWAs;
+Further, while complying with minimum total capital of 15 per cent of RWAs, any excess PNCPS and PDI can be reckoned to comply with Tier 2 capital if the latter is less than 7.5 per cent of RWAs;